oevkaya/RPS/README.md

 ## Installation

-To install the package from the github repo, devtools is required and the package can be installed by using following code:
+To install the package from the github repo (Not in CRAN yet), devtools is required and the package can be installed by using following code:

 ```{r install}
 # First you need the devtools package